 The Denver Office of Storytelling preserves and shares the history and culture of the city primarily by creating films in the voices of residents.
 Through story, the office strives to inform decision-making at City Hall and to uplift community voices for conversation and engagement, particularly around issues of social justice.
-Since 2019, DOST has created eight documentary films and dozens of other stories – from daring drag queens to the first Black fire chief, from Native educators to wheelchair activists, and so much more.
+Since 2019, DOST has created nine documentary films and about a hundred shorts – from daring drag queens to the first Black fire chief, from Native educators to wheelchair activists, and so much more.

 A scroll through www.IAmDenver.org provides perhaps the most accurate and diverse representation of a city anywhere.
 From a Vietnamese comic who tells his parents’ Boat People story to a Black cowboy who saw himself in rodeo when no one else did, from the city’s first same-sex married couple to an Iraqi refugee who helps others make a home in Denver and an unhoused woman getting prenatal care that included an ultrasound for the first time, you’ll find a broad diversity of ages, races, abilities, gender, religion and more in our stories – all in the voices of those who lived them.